Finders keepers is the name of the game

 Step 1: Know where your culture stands

 You can’t figure out where you’re going if you don’t know where you are.
-Start by asking those who know your culture best: your employees.
+Start by asking employee satisfaction survey questions to those who know your culture best: your employees.
 A research-based, third-party employee engagement survey is the best way to get the insight you need.

 Step 2: Know what good looks like